-Start the Meter by tapping the Meter icon in MC6-Ex's Home View (see adjacent picture).
-A window like the one on the lower right corner of this page opens.
+Start the Meter by tapping the Meter icon in MC6-Ex Home View.
+A window opens (see Figure 46: Current Measurement using Meter).
 To measure a signal, do as follows:

 - Select the Quantity of the signal by tapping one of the nine buttons on the lower part of the Meter window. - Other, Quantity dependent settings appear on top of the Meter window.